 The likelihood for contamination for this property has been classified as Moderate to Substantial.
-This classification reflects Delta's subjective view of risk based on information it reviewed and is not a statement of fact.
 This categorization is based upon the past long-term use of the property as a paper making factory and a casting factory, a history of spills and reports to Emergency Response, identification of staining on the property, and historical heavy industrial use of surrounding properties.
 The site had a history of being a RCRA small quantity generator of a number of hazardous wastes throughout the year.
 However, the property was enrolled in the State Remediation Program where it achieved a Comprehensive NFR in 1999 and 2004 for at least one parcel on the site.
 A formal Phase I environmental site assessment should be performed by a prospective purchaser/owner according to ASTM to further understand the scope of the NFRs issued and to afford liability protection.
 A Phase II environmental site assessment may also need to occur in accordance with ASTM, and if necessary, a risk-based cleanup through the Illinois Site Remediation Program may need to occur to ensure that contamination is addressed in such a way to protect the environment, the community, and potential users of the site from exposure.

-See the Environmental Assessment and Cleanup attachment for further information
+lacksquare See the Environmental Assessment and Cleanup attachment for further information